Homap/multi_express/code/README.md

-# Code for processing RNA-seq data
+# Code for processing and analysing RNA-seq data

+## Goal:

+Quantify and compare gene expression in three states: Unicell - Palmelloid - Multicellular

 ### Quality check for fastq reads